Welcome to the breathtaking world of Costa Rica’s underwater wonders!

 Isla Uvita, Punta Uva, Puerto Viejo, Cahuita and Punta Mona are the main for scuba diving in the Caribbean side.
 Marine life is also different in these waters and larger corals tend to be found than in the Pacific.

 Puerto Viejo is located 60km south of Puerto Limon.
 It is one of the few areas in the Caribbean side of Costa Rica where you can experience a good scuba diving.

 Puerto Viejo has a natural coral wall that stretches 50 miles from the coast to Panama.
 A large part of this coral is unexplored.

 Scuba diving in Isla Uvita

-Isla Uvita is another of the places where on the Caribbean side where you can have a good diving experience.
+Isla Uvita is another place on the Caribbean side where you can have a great diving experience.
 It is located 1.4 kilometers from Puerto Limón

 The interesting thing about Uvita Island is that it has 2 shipwrecks.
 One of them is the Phoenix, a ship that sank many years ago and has become a coral reef and home to many marine species.

 Some people believe Isla Uvita was the landing place for Christopher Columbus on his first visit to the continent.